- Why People Look at us Sideways – the Whole30 Sounds so Restrictive!

 Because the Whole30 doesn’t allow any baking or bread-substitutes (like grain-free pancakes, for example), that was an easy one to get right back in.
 My husband didn’t really think the Whole30 helped his yen to comfort-eat (although he did not attempt the recommendation to avoid snacking between meals, so that’s not Whole30’s fault).

-We had these coconut flour huckleberry pancakes on Easter Saturday morning…then again on Easter Sunday for lunch because they were so good!
-I’ll post that recipe sometime too as I think I hit the sweet spot with them, with no sweetener.
+We had these grain-free coconut flour huckleberry pancakes on Easter Saturday morning…then again on Easter Sunday for lunch because they were so good!
+I think I hit the sweet spot with them, with no sweetener.
 (I put maple syrup in the pictures, but we topped them only with ghee, butter, or applesauce.)

 We also much enjoyed having these grain-free pancakes, and I especially appreciated the ability to get more orange veggies into my husband, because they’re healthy carbs to eat after working out.

-He’s thinking he’ll stay away from dairy such as adding extra cheese to things and says, “I’m cool with skipping buns and bread pretty much for good now.”
+For a while after a Whole30 he always stays away from dairy such as adding extra cheese to things, saying, “I’m cool with skipping buns and bread pretty much for good now.”
 The weight loss is motivating and he hates to lose that!!!
+Eventually the cheese (and even buns) always come back, although typically not as much as in his diet from his 20s.